Could a single infusion of supercharged immune cells tame incurable autoimmune diseases?

 Summary

-This early study is testing a new treatment called CD19 CAR-T for people with severe autoimmune diseases like lupus, Sjogren's syndrome, and scleroderma that haven't improved with standard therapies.
-The treatment involves taking a patient's own immune cells, modifying them in a lab to target and destroy faulty immune cells, and infusing them back.
-The main goals are to check safety and find the right dose, with 20 participants being closely monitored for side effects and initial signs of disease control.
+This early study is testing a new treatment called CD19 CAR-T therapy for people with severe autoimmune diseases like lupus and scleroderma that haven't improved with standard medications.
+The therapy involves taking a patient's own immune cells, reprogramming them to target and destroy faulty immune cells, and infusing them back.
+The main goals are to check safety and find the right dose, with 20 participants enrolled.

 Disclaimer Read more